Facts you should know about triple-negative

 Although there are known risk factors for the development of any kind of breast cancer, doctors do not understand the exact cause of breast cancer.
 Normal cells become cancer cells due to changes or mutations in the DNA.
 While people inherit some DNA changes, others acquire these DNA changes during a person's life.

-What are risk factors for triple-negative breast cancer?
+What are causes and risk factors for triple-negative breast cancer?

 The following are risk factors for any type of breast cancer, including triple-negative breast cancer: